impactfitnessoakland.com

 • Visible streak tracking.
 We track sessions completed per month, per quarter, per year.
 Most clients are stunned in month three to see they’ve trained 22 of the last 24 scheduled sessions.
 That visibility is itself a consistency engine.

-The result, after twenty-plus years of coaching adults in this city: the clients who train with us for a year average 80–90% session attendance.
-The clients who train with us for five years average 85%+.
+The result after years of coaching adults in Oakland: clients who train with us for a year average 80–90% session attendance; clients who train with us for five years average 85%+.
 That’s the consistency floor that turns training into a real life outcome instead of a project.

 Oakland Lifestyle Relevance